solder button

 You don't have much choice.
 You either twist the bus wires or limit the length of your bus feeders from the booster to 30' (10m) or less.
 I don't like this any better than you do - I'm an existing layout owner, too!

 There is a little relief.
 If you have a long bus run from your booster to the first feeder, you can twist only this long run.
 This will help.
 It may help enough for you not to have to do anything more drastic.
-Just be very careful if you twists your wires with a drill.
+Just be very careful if you twist your wires with a drill.
 I'm having nightmares of you going too fast, twisting and breaking your feeder wires!

 Thanks to Don Vollrath for his input in writing this section.
 Also, Mark Gurries has an extensive discussion on this topic on the NCE-Yahoo chat group.
 Mark does a great job of giving you the technical explanation of what is happening if you are interested.
 Some of the information presented here is based on his coverage of this topic on the NCE chat group.